Gentoo Development Guide

 name without the version suffix (there are more of these

-The DEPEND and RDEPEND variables are how Portage determines which
+The BDEPEND, DEPEND, and RDEPEND variables are how Portage

-packages are needed to build and run the package.
-The DEPEND variable lists
+determines which packages are needed to build and run the package.
+The

 Often we need to apply patches.
-This is done in the src_prepare
+This is done either by defining the

-function using the epatch helper function.
-To use epatch
+using the eapply helper function.
+To use eapply,

 # Distributed under the terms of the GNU General Public License v2